ryanczm/Oil-Fundamentals/readme.md

 * What is the data that we need to quantify this event?
 Augmenting data to support the argument.
 * Why are the players acting in this way? (logic/analysis)

+Note, github markdown cannot render color.
+I bold selected parts of the text, then color in the data or article I need to understand it.
+Better viewed in vscode or some IDE.

 # Reduced Table